zeraphosa/playground/divacademytasks/divacademytasks.md

 1. Create 2 inputs and switch them on click.
 [See Answer](1.js)
 2. Sum 2 number with using inputs.
 [See Answer](2.js)
-3. Create 2 inputs and multiply or divide values of inputs.
+3. Find the multiplication and division of the two numbers.
 [See Answer](3.js)
+4. Find the perimeter and area of the numbers a and b.
+[See Answer](4.js)